Anshu1705/Credit-Card-Financial-Dashboard-using-Power-BI/README.md

 # Credit-Card-Financial-Dashboard-using-Power-BI

-In this project we develop a weekly dashboard  that provides real-time insights into key performance metrics and trends,enabling stakeholders to monitor and analyze credit card operations effectively.
+Here, we've crafted a dynamic weekly dashboard that offers real-time insights into crucial performance metrics and trends.
+This tool empowers stakeholders to efficiently monitor and analyze credit card operations, ensuring informed decision-making and proactive management.
+Dive into our dashboard and unlock the power of data-driven insights for optimizing credit card operations!

 # DAX Queries